menu

 Geismar real estate is some of the most expensive in Louisiana, although Geismar house values don't compare to the most expensive real estate in the U.S.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.05% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Geismar telecommute to their jobs.
+Overall, about 20.01% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Geismar is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Geismar’s overall crime rate is lower than average for the country.

-The per capita income in Geismar in 2022 was $40,154, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
-This equates to an annual income of $160,616 for a family of four.
+The per capita income in Geismar in 2022 was $48,090, which is wealthy relative to Louisiana and the nation.
+This equates to an annual income of $192,360 for a family of four.
 However, Geismar contains both very wealthy and poor people as well.

 Geismar is an extremely ethnically-diverse town.
 The people who call Geismar home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Geismar residents report their race to be White, followed by Black or African-American.
 Geismar also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.66% of the town’s residents.
-Important ancestries of people in Geismar include French, German, English, French Canadian, and Irish.
+People of Hispanic or Latino origin account for 26.04% of the town’s residents.
+Important ancestries of people in Geismar include English, German, French, French Canadian, and Italian.

 The most common language spoken in Geismar is English.
 Other important languages spoken here include Italian and Spanish.